yuritpinheiro/Brainiac/README.md

 # Brainiac

-Brainias is an implementation in Java for defining and training Neural Networks.
+Brainiac is an implementation in Java for defining and training Neural Networks.
 Besides it's few capabilities it is possible to train, export and import MLP neural networks.